openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 | [Model Optimizer](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) | This tool imports, converts, and optimizes models that were trained in popular frameworks to a format usable by Intel tools, especially the Inference Engine. <br>Popular frameworks include Caffe\*, TensorFlow\*, MXNet\*, and ONNX\*.                                                                              |
 | Additional Tools                                   | A set of tools to work with your models including [Accuracy Checker utility](https://docs.openvinotoolkit.org/latest/omz_tools_accuracy_checker_README.html), [Post-Training Optimization Tool](https://docs.openvinotoolkit.org/latest/pot_README.html)  |

+The Developer Package also installs the RunTime Package as a dependency.

 **The Runtime Package Includes the Following Components Installed by Dependency:**

 | Component                                                                                           | Description                                                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [Inference Engine](https://pypi.org/project/openvino)               | This is the engine that runs the deep learning model.
 It includes a set of libraries for an easy inference integration into your applications.                                                                                                                                                                |

 ## System Requirements